From Detroit to Copper Harbor...

 Archaeological investigations take place in Michigan every summer.
 Several of these projects are archaeological field schools aimed at teaching excavation techniques to college students, but others allow a first-hand look for the general public to see archaeologists at work.

-CRM and Research
+CRM, Forms, and Research

 Schedule a Research Appointment